mulanz/dodoplier/README.md

 # snowball
-A platform to take advantage of corporate donation matching programs to multiply impact.
+A platform that takes advantage of corporate donation matching programs to multiply the impact of individual donations.